yxuo/learning/readme.md

 5. Be didactic;

-6. Solve any doubts arisen in that moment;
+6. Add small doubts only;

 7. Feel free to add content in addiction to what is taught;